wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata_at_wingify.markdown

 </div>

-### Take-away from the Talk
+### Takeaway from the Talk

 With this method you would have winner's data from the data set.
 For example, suppose you want to create a Cricket Team(IPLT20) which has the maximum probability to win the match, what you can do is parse the [IPLT20](http://www.iplt20.com/)) website for last 5 years' data and select the top 5 batsmen and 6 bowlers 😎.

 ### Conclusion

 I totally understand that this may not be a best project for the data analysis.
-I am still learning I showed what had done.
+I am still learning and I showed what had done.
 I believe that it served my purpose.

 I will be doing more research on data analysis in Python.
 Thanks for reading this.
-Below are the slides which i used.
+Below is the slide deck which I had used.

 ### Slides:
 <iframe src='http://py.scrolltest.com/#/' height="500px" width="100%" />